bruno-lang/bruno-lang.github.io/learn/index.md

 		{Int} set = { '1, '2, '3, '5 }

 Whether a sequence literal `[ ... ]` becomes an `array` or a `list` depends on the type is it assigned to.
 Sets use curly braces `{ ... }`.
-As the type of _map_ literals of a _map_ can be created similarly as sets of pairs:
+Like the _map_ type is a set of pairs the _map_ literals are created as sets of pairs:

 		{(Int, Char)} map = { '1 => 'a', '2 => 'b' }